ishaanbansal05/Decoding-and-classifying-alien-species/README.md

 * Main feature was an alien language which need to be decoded using natural language processing
 * Apart from that a categorical and a numerical feature was also present
 * Used Random forests as model and tried to get maximum possible accuracy by tuning the hyperparameters
+* Extensive use of feature engineering for second part of the problem